VB.NET Substring Method with EXAMPLE

 Click the Start button to run the code.
 It should return the following:

-The substring function returned 99.
+The Substring function returned 99.
 We passed the parameter 4 to the function, meaning that it will begin to extract the substring from the character at index 4 to the end of the String.
 9 is the character at index 4 of the string Guru99, hence the extraction started there.

 Middle Characters